mateogianolio/ocr/README.md

 Trains a multi-layer perceptron (MLP) neural network to perform optical character recognition (OCR).

-The training set is automatically generated using a highly modified version of the captcha-generator [node-captcha](http://npmjs.com/package/node-captcha).
+The training set is automatically generated using a heavily modified version of the captcha-generator [node-captcha](http://npmjs.com/package/node-captcha).

-The network takes a 20x20-bit (400-bit) one-dimensional binary array as input and outputs an 8-bit binary array, which can then be converted into a character code.
+The network takes a one-dimensional binary array (default 20x20 = 400-bit) as input and outputs an 8-bit binary array, which can then be converted into a character code.
 Initial performance measurements show promising success rates.

 After training, the network is saved as a standalone module to ```./network.js```, which can then be used in your project with